Donald Arthur Ivers Updated: 02 JAN 2012

 Crash_d: d011042 Buried_d: b171042 C_link: c069.htm At_Next: Odense

-Den 1. oktober 1942 styrtede HAL DT520 i havet omkring her ud for Nordenbro, Langeland under et bombetogt til Flensborg, her.
+Den 1. oktober 1942 styrtede HAL DT520 i havet omkring her ud for Nordenbro, Langeland under et bombetogt til Flensborg.
 Hele besætningen omkom.

 Den 14. oktober 1942 blev D. A. Ivers fundet drevet ind på kysten nær nedstyrtningsstedet.